MicrosoftDocs/quantum-docs-pr/articles/libraries/standard/prelude.md

 #### Other Single-Qubit Cliffords ####

-The <xref:microsoft.quantum.primitive.h> operation implements the Hadamard gate.
+The <xref:microsoft.quantum.intrinsic.h> operation implements the Hadamard gate.
 This interchanges the Pauli $X$ and $Z$ axes of the target qubit, such that $H\ket{0} = \ket{+} \mathrel{:=} (\ket{0} + \ket{1}) / \sqrt{2}$ and $H\ket{+} = \ket{0}$.
 It has signature `(Qubit => Unit : Adjoint, Controlled)`, and corresponds to the single-qubit unitary: